lowRISC/opentitan/doc/rm/comportability_specification/index.md

 ### Interrupts per module

-A peripheral will generate a separate interrupt for each event and send them all as bundle to the local processor's interrupt module.
+A peripheral generates a separate interrupt for each event and sends them all as bundle to the local processor's interrupt module.
 "Disambiguation", or the determining of which interrupt has woken the processor, is done at the processor in its handler (to be specified eventually in the core processor specification).
 This is as distinct from a model in which each peripheral would send only one interrupt, and the processor would disambiguate by querying the peripheral to figure out which interrupt was triggered.

 ### Defining Interrupts

 The configuration file defined above specifies all that needs to be known about the interrupts in the standard case.
-The following sections will specify what comes out of various tools based upon the simple list defined in the above example.
+The following sections specify what comes out of various tools based upon the simple list defined in the above example.

 ### Register Creation

-For every peripheral, by default, three registers are **automatically** created to manage each of the interrupts for that peripheral (as defined in the `interrupt_list` portion of the HJSON file).
+For every peripheral, by default, three registers are **automatically** created to manage each of the interrupts for that peripheral (as defined in the `interrupt_list` portion of the Hjson file).
 This can be overridden within the `reggen` tool by specifying `no_auto_intr_regs = true`.
 Every interrupt has one field bit for each of three registers.
 (It is an error condition if there are more than 32 interrupts per peripheral.)